ivan935d04/NCTU_DL_2019/DL_HW1/Readme.md

   <img width=50%  src="first_question_train_error.png">
   <img width=48%  src="first_question_test_error.png">
 </p>

-which origin means the question 2, and the optimizer be selected on question 2 is SGD.By the way, the test accuracy On the [6,12,24,2] will be 0.837+-0.02. **The learning rate = 0.0028**, **batch size = 8**.The model I will design on [6,12,24,2] is that I think the last layer need to wide to extract more information, so I design by this.Some interesting experiment shows that when I use Adam Optimizer, the converge speed is do fast that I surprised when the picture shows.
+The origin means the model set on question 2, and the optimizer that is selected on question 2 is SGD.
+By the way, the test accuracy on the [6,12,24,2] will be 0.837+-0.02. **The learning rate = 0.0028**, **batch size = 8**.The model I will design on [6,12,24,2] is that I think the last layer need to wide to extract more information, so I design by this.
+Some interesting experiment shows that when I use Adam Optimizer, the converge speed is so fast that I surprised when the picture shows.

 #### 2.Please construct a DNN with a specified architecture.
 The number of units in layers should be arranged as [6 3 3 2], corresponding to those of input layer, first and second hidden layers, and output layer.
 This network has the same inputs and outputs as provided.